-Friend-How soon will you graduate from the Highscience institute?
-Modern Girl-Next year.
+Friend-How soon will you graduate rom the Highscience institute?
+Modern Girf-Next year.
 But after that I must take a four years' course at a medical college, to be followed by a special course in surgery.
-"Do you in-tend to practice medicine?"
+"Do you indifficult and expensive taxes to col- our railroad management has placed tend to practice medicine?"
 "Horrors, no!
 I am going to write novels."

 Educate Your Bowels With Cascarets.
-Candy Cathartie, cure constipation forever.
-IOc.
-If C. C. C. fail, druggists refund money.
+Candy Cathartic, cure constipation forever.
+10c.
+If C. C. C. fail, acceptates refund money.

-Only 9 per cent. of amputations are fatal
+Only 9 per cent, of amputations are

-Try Grain-0!
+Try Grain=0!
 Try Grain=0!